 - Once you receive the card, spend enough over the first few months to meet the spending requirements to receive the bonus.

 - Stop using the card and cancel or downgrade the card to avoid the annual fee.

 Where credit card churning caught up to me and I suspect many other people was with Step 3 – avoiding the annual fee.
 While I spaced out my credit cards and set automatic payments to prevent any hit to my credit score, I have been off my game and had a few cards renew before I could cancel them or downgrade.
 Overall, I have still benefitted greatly from the free flights but my lack of diligence has left me with several hundred dollars in annual fees over the years that I could have easily avoided.

 My last mistake on this list is a career mistake that I also consider a financial mistake because it did have significant financial cost to me.
 Back in late 2019, I was part of a mass layoff at a startup whose failure was highly publicized.
 Being part of the layoff was like watching a car crash in slow motion and I was well prepared for it.
-I was incredibly fortunate that despite my short tenure at the company, they provided a very generous severance package which I projected could cover my expenses for a year thanks to my high savings rate.
+I was incredibly fortunate that despite my short tenure at the company, they provided a very generous severance package which I projected could cover my expenses for a year thanks to my low burn rate.

 Given my situation, when I was laid off I didn’t rush to find another job and instead spent a few months learning coding and web development thinking that I might want to make a career shift or at the least pick up some new skills.
 During this period, I was approached about jobs in my field of mechanical engineering but didn’t really entertain any of the inbound interest that I received.
 I continued learning and building projects into the spring of 2020.

 Then Covid-19 happened.